Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Some, such as the French, attribute Easter candy to the bells that flew away on Maundy Thursday to return on Easter, bringing candy with them.
 Children will get up early in the morning to see what sorts of candies the bells have left, looking up to the skies to see if they can catch a glimpse of them flying away first -- only to be told by parents that they're a little too late.

-Parents often hold Easter egg and candy hunts for the children, too -- hiding painted eggs and candies around the yard for them to find.
+Parents often hold Easter egg and candy hunts for the children, too -- hiding painted boiled eggs and candies around the yard for them to find.
 The treats are said to be left by the Easter Bunny or the bells.
 Often, one egg is painted a special color, and the child who finds this one is a winner of the contest as is the child who finds the most number of eggs.

 The purchasing or making of new clothes to symbolize a new life in Christ is, or at least used to be, common.
 Dressed in their best, Catholics used to make a procession after Mass on Easter Sunday, a custom that devolved into the Easter parade, which has now also been mostly lost to us -- and relatively recently, too.
 They were common enough in the early 20th c. that a movie could be named "Easter Parade" and be successful.
 "Easter Parade" (1948) starred Judy Garland and Fred Astaire, and in it, Garland sings the song "Easter Bonnet."